Aircraft Maintenance Engineering Salary in India & Abroad

 Because of this, the salary difference between Technicians and Licensed AMEs is huge.

-Career Ladder of Aircraft Maintenance Personnel
+Career Ladder of Aircraft Maintenance Engineering

 Below is the general and widely accepted career progression structure in the aviation maintenance industry: